edumserrano/webpack-module-federation-with-angular/code-demos/advanced-ng16/README.md

 ## Micro frontends tooling used by the shell

 The shell contains a set of utilities that can be reused to load remote JavaScript modules exposed via Webpack Module Federation.
 See the [advanced-ng16/shell/src/micro-frontends-tooling folder](/code-demos/advanced-ng16/shell/src/micro-frontends-tooling).

+The following sections provide a detailed description for each of the utilities.

 ### RemoteModuleService and RemoteModuleEvent

+These are the core of the mfe tooling.

 explain that you could augment the data on the events to include more helpful stuff like source and target elements, anything that you feel would help provide a better debug experience.
 The only "extra" field we added was id to be able to filter events for specific components.
 The id should be unique.